ladouceurrachel/rachelladouceur.github.io/index.md

-# Bienvenue sur mon site - Rachel Ladouceur
+# Welcome on my site - Rachel Ladouceur
+---

 Rachel Ladouceur, CPA, CISA, is a PhD candidate in Computer Science at the Université du Québec à Chicoutimi (UQAC), Canada.
 Her doctoral work examines the effectiveness of large language models (LLMs) in identifying and explaining disinformation.
 She works part-time with the National Defence Research Centre on information narratives.

 ---

 ## Research Interests

 * **Disinformation and influence campaigns Detection**